Jackson plugin

 Only one path (

-classpath(file),file(path), orurl(url)) to the resource is allowed for eachjsnToObjectorjsnToMapstep. - Reference documentation
+classpath(path),file(path), orurl(url)) to the resource is allowed for eachjsonToObjectorjsonToMapstep. - Reference documentation

 -